Belesnkid/Weekly-Challenge-3.14/README.md

 # Weekly-Challenge-3.14

-Testing of implementation done in index.ts implementations done in their own files.
+Testing of implementation done in index.ts

+Implementations done in their own files.